 The good news is that you have several options for how to go about doing this.

 Or, you can have a developer create a bespoke commerce platform with a fully customized online store for your business.
-This is much more difficult and requires a much heavier investment.
+This is much more difficult and requires a much heavier investment, but allows you to create your own ecosystem through the cycle of digital transformation, which may lead to more customer loyalty, as you become the one-stop shop for your product’s consumers

-A third option, and the one we often recommend, is using an existing commerceplatform that will allow you to fully customize your online store to look and feel the way you want it to.
+A third option, and the one we often recommend, is using an existing commerce platform that will allow you to fully customize your online store to look and feel the way you want it to.
 This provides a lot of flexibility for branding and crafting customer journeys while avoiding the investment and headaches that come with trying to build your own platform from scratch.
+This is a good middle ground in digital transformation, as it allows the business to retain a lot of control over presentation without forcing said business to create an entirely new platform.

 How to Start Selling Your Brand on Amazon